 9. Electric socket in the bathroom

-I know this one might seem trivial, but I’m very happy I can have washing machine in my bathroom and don’t have to use hair dryer in living room. 😉
+I know this one might seem trivial, but it makes daily life in Poland much easier.
+I’m very happy I can have washing machine in my bathroom and don’t have to use hair dryer in living room. 😉

 Summer is summer, winter is winter.
 There’s big distinction between seasons which makes life more interesting.
 We have fresh scented air in spring, scorching hot in summer, colorful leaves in autumn and snow in winter.